 Snd can handle the following file and data types:

-read/write (many data formats): NeXT/Sun/DEC/AFsp AIFF/AIFC RIFF (Microsoft wave) RF64 IRCAM (old style) NIST-sphere CAFF no header ("raw") read-only (in selected data formats): 8SVX (IFF), EBICSF, INRS, ESPS, SPPACK, ADC (OGI), AVR, VOC, PVF, Sound Tools, Turtle Beach SMP, SoundFont 2.0, Sound Designer I, PSION, MAUD, Kurzweil 2000, Gravis Ultrasound, ASF, PAF, CSL, Comdisco SPW, Goldwave sample, omf, quicktime, sox, Sonic Foundry, SBStudio II, Delusion digital, Digiplayer ST3, Farandole Composer WaveSample, Ultratracker WaveSample, Sample Dump exchange, Yamaha SY85, SY99, and TX16, Covox v8, AVI, Impulse tracker, Korg, Akai, Turtle Beach, Matlab-5 automatically translated to a readable format: IEEE text, Mus10, SAM 16-bit (modes 1 and 4), AVI, NIST shortpack, HCOM, Intel, IBM, and Oki (Dialogic) ADPCM, G721, G723_24, G723_40, MIDI sample dump, Ogg, Speex, Flac, Midi, Mpeg, Shorten, Wavepack, tta (via external programs)
+read/write (many sample types): NeXT/Sun/DEC/AFsp AIFF/AIFC RIFF (Microsoft wave) RF64 IRCAM (old style) NIST-sphere CAFF no header ("raw") read-only (in selected sample types): 8SVX (IFF), EBICSF, INRS, ESPS, SPPACK, ADC (OGI), AVR, VOC, PVF, Sound Tools, Turtle Beach SMP, SoundFont 2.0, Sound Designer I, PSION, MAUD, Kurzweil 2000, Gravis Ultrasound, ASF, PAF, CSL, Comdisco SPW, Goldwave sample, omf, quicktime, sox, Sonic Foundry, SBStudio II, Delusion digital, Digiplayer ST3, Farandole Composer WaveSample, Ultratracker WaveSample, Sample Dump exchange, Yamaha SY85, SY99, and TX16, Covox v8, AVI, Impulse tracker, Korg, Akai, Turtle Beach, Matlab-5 automatically translated to a readable format: IEEE text, Mus10, SAM 16-bit (modes 1 and 4), AVI, NIST shortpack, HCOM, Intel, IBM, and Oki (Dialogic) ADPCM, G721, G723_24, G723_40, MIDI sample dump, Ogg, Speex, Flac, Midi, Mpeg, Shorten, Wavepack, tta (via external programs)

 Each file has its own 'pane', a horizontal section of the overall Snd screen space; within that section, each channel has a pane, and below the channels is the 'control pane', normally hidden except for the file name and 'status area'.
 At the very bottom of the Snd window is the listener, if any (see the View menu Open listener option).
 The panes can all be independently raised and lowered by dragging the pane buttons on the right.
 Each channel has the four scrollbars setting what portion of the data is displayed; the 'w' button (normally set) which causes the time domain waveform to be displayed; and the 'f' button (normally unset) which includes the frequency domain (FFT) display.
 There is a third display settable by user-provided functions; if both the 'w' and 'f' buttons are off and there is no active user-display function, you get an empty display.
 For each sound there is a control panel containing the file name, in parentheses if the file is actually a link, with an asterisk if there are unsaved edits, a 'status area' for various kinds of simple text-based interactions, a 'sync' button for grouped display and edit operations, a 'unite' button (if the sound has more than one channel), and a 'play' button to play the current (edited) state of the file.

 To open a new, empty file, use the File:New option.
 The default values for the fields can be set by clicking "Reset".
-These values are default-output-chans, default-output-data-format, default-output-srate, and default-output-header-type.
-The name field can be set upon each invocation through output-name-hook, and the comment field via output-comment-hook.
+These values are default-output-chans, default-output-sample-type, default-output-srate, and default-output-header-type.

 To close a file (flushing any unsaved edits), use the File:Close option, or C-x k.
 This command applies to the currently selected sound.